jcook3701/CMPE146/i2c_driver/README.md

 # i2c Commands

 write:
-- Writes to the control register and sets to extended mode to on.
+- Writes to the control register and sets the extended mode to on.
 ```
 i2c read 0x90 0x00 1
 ```